smartoptics/sosnmp/docs/source/faq/ignored-snmp-packets.rst

    13:33:30.161881 IP 10.0.0.33.snmp > 10.0.0.1.51094:
    GetResponse(31)  interfaces.ifTable.ifEntry.ifInOctets.3=1532504859

-   In some cases, particularily when running v1arch PySNMP code, the following exception may be thrown on response processing:
+   In some cases, particularly when running v1arch PySNMP code, the following exception may be thrown on response processing:

 .. code-block:: python